danwflynn/reversi/README.txt

 - Pass: To pass, a player can press 'p', ending their turn without placing a tile.
         The current implementation prints pass to the console when p is pressed

+Math used for GUI hexagons:
+- In order to place a hexagon directly next to another, you would add root(s) * radius of hex
+- To add a hexagon directly above another, you would multiply 1.5 * radius of hex

+The java docs explain the order of generation for the hexagons both for buttons and board.
+The cube coordinates were given to the hexagons on the GUI as the board/buttons were generated.
+This was accomplished using similar math to the text view where rows and columns are converted to q, r, and s values.

 AI Players:
 AIPlayer is the basic AI that makes the highest scoring move every time AdvancedAIPlayer is the extra credit version of the AI that tries the following things in order: